Back to Journal

 Assessed ValueExemptions = Taxable Value × Millage Rate = Tax Bill

 Assessed value: Set annually by the county property appraiser based on market value as of January 1 of the tax year.
-For homestead properties with Save Our Homes (SOH) protection, the assessed value increase is capped at 3% per year.
+For homestead properties with Save Our Homes (SOH) protection, the annual increase in assessed value is capped at the lower of 3% or the change in the Consumer Price Index (Fla.
+Stat. §193.155).

 Exemptions: Florida offers multiple exemptions that reduce the taxable value.
-The homestead exemption is the largest and most important — up to $50,000 off assessed value for primary residence owners.
+The homestead exemption is the largest and most important — up to $50,000 off assessed value for primary residence owners (Fla.
+Stat. §196.031).

 Millage rate: The combined tax rate from multiple taxing authorities (county, city, school district, water management district, special districts).
 Expressed in mills (1 mill = $1 per $1,000 of taxable value).